-Residents whose yards lack native trees and shrubs need to get planting – so that we can create corridors that connect our yards to our local parks and that connect ourselves with our neighbors on cultural and social levels.
+Residents whose yards lack native trees and shrubs need to get planted – so that we can create corridors that connect our yards to our local parks and that connect us with our neighbors on cultural and social levels.
 For a list of programs that offer free trees, including Tree Montgomery – where the County plants and cares for your new tree – go to: http://www.montgomerycountymd.gov/green/trees/plant-a-tree.html

 3. Change your landscaping practices (and save money in the process!)

 a.
 Go organic and leave the pesticides behind.
 Planting native trees and shrubs not only helps expand forest patches but it is also one step that residents can take towards organic and healthy yard care.
 Montgomery County is poised to become a national leader in organic yard and turf care, with its enactment of 2015 of the Healthy Lawns Law.
 This new law kicks in for private landowners on January 1, 2018.
 A future post will discuss this law in detail and its relationship to urban forest patches.